8 International Airport in France: Checkout World’s Busiest Airports

 Charles de Gaulle Airport

 It is said that the Charles de Gaulle Airport in Paris, sometimes known as CDG, is the 2nd busiest airport in relation to traffic in all of Europe.
 It opened its doors in 1974 and is now the primary international gateway to France and a significant European aviation hub.
-It is situated to the northeast of Paris, approximately 26 kilometers from the heart of Paris.
+This airport is situated to the northeast of Paris, approximately 26 kilometers from the heart of Paris.
 The airport is comprised of three separate terminals, all of which are connected by a complimentary shuttle service.
 You can use the train, bus, or cab to the heart of Paris from the CDG airport.
 This is the largest airport in France.
 CDG is the airport’s code.

 The Orly Airport in Paris